Nicols0Mart/revanced-magisk-module/README.md

 ## Features
  * Support all present and future ReVanced and [ReVanced Extended](https://github.com//inotia00/revanced-patches) apps
- * Can build Magisk modules and non-root APKs
  * Updated daily with the latest versions of apps and patches in accordance with your configuration
  * Cleans APKs from unneeded libs to make them smaller
  * Fully open-source, every binary or APK is compiled without human intervention